udisinghania/Deep-reinforcement-learning-projects/P2_Continuous Control/Report.md

 # Project 2 Report

+## Motivation and Approach

+Firstly, I applied Udacity's DDPG pendulum on the continuous control and got the result to be diverging.
+There were many instances of trial and error, at few it worked but the number of episodes in which it solved were pretty high.
+And then, I applied Udacity's DDPG bipedal walker which solved the environment within 500 episodes.
+But the number of episodes didn't seem to decrease, with trials of hyperparameter tuning.
+Then, I thought of merging Bipedal walker code and pendulum code, as the main aim of continuous control is to both actions and similar to the mixing both of the sceranrios.
+This led to making my ddpg agent from pendulum and my actor-critic models from bipedal.
+Below, I have explained my actor-critic models briefly.

 ## Learning Algorithm

 In this project, we apply the Deep Deterministic Policy Gradients ([DDPG](https://arxiv.org/abs/1509.02971)) learning algorithm to solve the Reacher environment.
 DDPG is an off-policy model-free algorithm that uses neural networks to learn policies, even in high-dimensional and continuous action spaces.
 The implementation is 20 copies of a DDPG agent with 2 fully connected layers: hidden layers of 256 and then 256 units, each with ReLU activation, and an output layer of 4 units with tanh applied in order to bound the output between -1 and 1.
 That was the actor network specifically.